4d/docs/docs/REST/authUsers.md

 ## User login modes

-The user login mode allows you to control how REST requests acquire web sessions.
+The user login mode allows you to control how REST requests acquire 4D Client licenses.
 You can choose between two user login modes: "default", or "force login".

 You set the user login mode through the `forceLogin` property in the [`roles.json` file](../ORDA/privileges.md#rolesjson-file):